LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/queue-prioritization-overview.md

 * Are there any conversations you would like to assign with higher priority when transferred to or from a specific skill?
 * After how many transfers of a conversation would you like to assign it with higher priority for handling?
 * Would you like to change the prioritization approach based on time of day or queue size?
+* Are there any conversations you would like to assign with higher priority in case the consumers are from a specific customer tier or have specific engagement attributes (customer info or personal info)?

   ## How to configure